+Salish Rescue is a volunteer search and rescue non-profit organization dedicated to helping improve on-the-water safety in the Puget Sound region.
 Since 2004, Salish Rescue has offered hands-on, on-the-water search and rescue skills training for both youth and adults.
 Salish Rescue frequently provides safety cover for community events and supports near-shore search and rescue operations.
-Over the past 12 years, Salish students and instructors have rescued dozens of kayakers, provided emergency towing, assisted with salvage operations, supported Marine Biology research, and served as a safety resource for a wide variety of events.
+Salish students and instructors have rescued dozens of kayakers, provided emergency towing, assisted with salvage operations, supported Marine Biology research, and served as a safety resource for a wide variety of on-the-water events.

-Recent Salish Rescue taskings include offering live “victim” crew overboard training for Schooner Adventuress crew, towing a whale carcass after necropsy for the Port Townsend Marine Science Center, rescuing a lost dinghy, and race safety cover for Race To Alaska.
+Recent Salish Rescue taskings include winching a grounded 63-ton schooner off the Fort Worden State Park beach, offering live “victim” crew overboard training for Schooner Adventuress crew, towing a whale carcass after necropsy for the Port Townsend Marine Science Center, rescuing a lost dinghy, and race safety cover for Race To Alaska.

 Salish usually has two inflatables in the water in Point Hudson, with an additional boat available at Cape George.
 The goal is to have a boat on the way within 10 minutes of getting a call – sooner if possible, in cold water where minutes can count.

 Several past Salish students have continued their marine work after completing the program, with careers in the merchant marine, doing lifeboat rescue for refugees arriving in Greece, or serving with the Royal Naval Lifeboat Institute in the UK.
-Others have won teen leadership awards recognizing their work with Salish, and been commended by the Jefferson County Sheriff’s office for their rescue efforts.
-A current Salish student works as a deckhand on the PS Express, and is well on his way to earning his Captain’s license as soon as he turns 18.
+An 18 year old Salish student designed and built a boat as his senior project, then raced it to Alaska in the 2017 R2AK.
+Other Salish students have won teen leadership awards recognizing their work with Salish, and been commended by the Jefferson County Sheriff’s office for their rescue efforts.
 For many Salish Rescue students, the program has been life-changing, offering an opportunity for “hands-on” learners, who often face challenges in school, to succeed and gain confidence, responsibility, and marketable job skills.